DataSystemsGroupUT/dataeng/Data Engineering.md

 ### Evaluation

-The course will have assignements for each part
+The course will have assignments for each part
 An ass

 ### Tooling